 The ACL provides that businesses that sell goods guarantee that they:

-- satisfy any extra promises or representations verbally or in writing about the quality or standard of a good – If a representative of a business offers additional services or guarantees, these must be met regardless of whether they were simply stated during the sales process or in writing
+You must satisfy any extra promises or representations verbally or in writing about the quality or standard of a good – If a representative of a business offers additional services or guarantees, these must be met regardless of whether they were simply stated during the sales process or in writing.

 Your training needs to include how these guarantees apply to your business and your business operations.
 It’s also important to give examples of how staff can help to uphold these and strive for excellence in your workplace.